CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 Historical applies more broadly to whatever existed in the past, whether it was important or not.

-* **Example:**  A historical department, the City eliminated the Department of Horse and Buggies in 1909.
+* **Example:**  The City eliminated the Department of Horse and Buggies, a historical department, in 1909.
 {{% /filter-item %}}

 {{% filter-item "Inclusive language" %}}